Overview

 CONTEXT

-As a part of my Innovating for National Security Internship, my team and I partnered up with the Department of Defense- specifically our problem sponsor Captain Christian Perez, an Observer Coach/Trainer (OCT) for the Joint Multinational Readiness Center (JMRC) located in Hohenfels, Germany, to improve radio communication monitoring during training exercises.
+As a part of my Innovating for National Security Internship, my team and I partnered up with the Department of Defense- specifically our problem sponsor Captain Christian Perez, an Observer Coach/Trainer (OCT) for the Joint Multinational Readiness Center (JMRC) located in Hohenfels, Germany, to improve live radio communication monitoring during tactical training exercises.

 THE PROBLEM